An Equilibrium Analysis of Scrip Systems: Related Work

 Aperjis and Johari~\citeyear{aperjis06} examine a model of a P2P filesharing system as an exchange economy.
 They associate a price (in bandwidth) with each file and find a market equilibrium in the resulting economy.
-Later work by Aperjis et al. does use a currency, but the focus remains on establishing market prices~\citeyear{aperjis08}
+Later work by Aperjis et al. does use a currency, but the focus remains on establishing market prices~\citeyear{aperjis08} Subsequent to our work, Dandekar et al.~\citeyear{dandekar11} examined networks where each agent can issue his own scrip, Rahman et al.~\citeyear{rahman10} proposed a protocol to automatically adjust credit policies to maintain stability, Humbert et al.~\citeyear{humbert11} modeled scrip systems where multiple agents combine to provide service, van der Schaar et al.~\citeyear{xu13} studied how to set parameters in a way that is robust to noise, and Johnson et al.~\citeyear{johnson14} showed that welfare can be improved if the system prefers volunteers with low amounts of scrip.

 The ultimate goal of a scrip system is to promote cooperation.
 While there is limited theoretical work on scrip systems, there is a large body of work on cooperation.
 Much of the work involves a large group of agents being randomly matched to play a game such as prisoner's dilemma.
 Such models were studied in the economics literature~\cite{Kan92,Ell94} and first applied to online reputations in~\cite{FrR01}; Feldman et al.~\citeyear{Feldman04} apply them to P2P systems.